KittyGiraudel/site/_posts/2013-04-15-css-is-easy.md

 title: “CSS is easy”
 keywords:
   - css
-  - front-end
+  - frontend
-  - back-end
+  - backend
 ---

 I am studying what comes close to “Programming Sciences“.
-My mates are hardware, server or back-end people.
-When I tell them I prefer front-end, especially HTML/CSS I always get the same reaction “CSS is easy”.
+My mates are hardware, server or backend people.
+When I tell them I prefer frontend, especially HTML/CSS I always get the same reaction “CSS is easy”.

 And I always tell myself the same thing “Yeaaaaah… so that should explain why your CSS is a fucking mess”.